 Starting in 2025, American retirement savers can make super catch-up contributions to their 401(k)s and other workplace plans—if they’re within the right age range.
 Specifically, super catch-up contributions—which have an even higher limit than standard catch-up contributions—are for adults between the ages of 60 and 63.

-Read on as I discuss which accounts are affected by the newly introduced super catch-up contribution limits, how contribution limits from 2024 and 2025 differ, and how workers should proceed.
+Read on as I discuss which accounts are affected by the newly introduced super catch-up contribution limits, how contribution limits differed before the addition of the super catch-up contributions, and what catch-up contributions look like for 2026.

 Featured Financial Products